 How To Treat Patients With Cancer As An Occupational Therapist

-According to The National Cancer Institute, the number of people living beyond a cancer diagnosis reached nearly 14.5 million in 2014 and is expected to rise to almost 19 million by 2024.
+According to The National Cancer Institute, the number of people living beyond a cancer diagnosis reached nearly 16.9 million in 2019 and this is expected to rise to almost 22 million by 2024.
+Additionally, the Institute estimates that 39.5% of men and women in the U.S. will be diagnosed with cancer at some point in their lives.

 Individuals diagnosed with cancer can have increasing limitations in their functional status, affecting their ability to participate in basic and instrumental activities of daily living.
 In some cases, the cancer itself will affect nerve and muscular function.
 In other instances, the patient may be most affected by side effects from chemotherapy and radiation.
 This can cause increased pain or neuropathy, decreased strength, activity tolerance, mobility, balance, or cognition.